Report to USC’s Office for Equity, Equal Opportunity, and Title IX (EEO-TIX)

 - Los Angeles Police Department

-- Any person can make a report and receive reasonably available and appropriate supportive measures free of charge.
+- Any person can make a report of protected class concerns and receive reasonably available and appropriate supportive measures free of charge

 - EEO-TIX will always seek to honor whenever possible the Reporting Party’s wishes about whether to proceed with a Formal Complaint/Formal Resolution